 2. Setup a Temporary Domain

-Since your website is still live on Wix at this point, you will need to setup a temporary domain to use for your WordPress site as you get things prepped.
-Once the migration from Wix to WordPress is complete, you will go the steps to switch your domain to point at the WordPress site.
+Since your website is still live on Wix at this point, you will need to set up a temporary domain to use for your WordPress site as you get things prepped.
+Once the migration from Wix to WordPress is complete, you will go the steps to switch your Wix domain to point to the WordPress site.

 In many cases, you can provide a domain name without actually transferring it to the new host.
-If that is the case, then you should create a subdomain in the hosting control panel, e.g. http://wordpress.example.com/, not https://example.com/wordpress
+If that is the case, then you should create a subdomain in the hosting control panel, e.g. https://wordpress.example.com/, not https://example.com/wordpress

 Once you have done that, take note of the nameserver information for your new host, and add a DNS record (either an A record or a CNAME record) in the domains section of your Wix account.